Donrafaeli/mind-palace/content/docs/Autopsychology/Relationships.md

 Ohhh boyo, here we go.

   Well, this whole project basically began as a way for me to process my still very fresh breakup.
 So as you may imagine, there is ground to tread here and we will tread it intuitively - pulling themes and **my emotions** like threads, tugging on each one and seeing what unravels.
-As you might assume, I will mostly be doing the unraveling, but also the unraveling.
+As you might assume, I will be the unreveler and the unraveled.
 Dive with me.

 I have a possibly controversial opinion about relationships.
 It's more of a feeling than an opinion, lying sort of unrealized and unthought through.
 0m not too familiar with the literature regarding love and attachement.
 I've dabbled in attachement theory and I feel it rings true.
 It's one of those depressing truths though, as it seems mostly crystallized in youth.